tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 ## Create Docker Hosts ##

 As a minimum you will need a Docker host for development.
+You'll most likely want this to be on your local machine.
+So run the following command (as an administrator):

+$ docker-machine create -d hyper-v MACHINE_NAME

 If you want to push the application to a staging server for testing before production you will need a host to act as your staging server.
 This could be the same host as your development machine since this is not a real application.
+Although in production you would likely want it to be a separate host.
+This could be a local or an on-premise machine, alternatively it could be cloud based machine.
+We'll put ours in Microsoft Azure:

+$ docker-machine create -d azure --azure-location="Central US" --azure-subscription-id="AZURE_SUBSCRIPTION_ID" --azure-subscription-cert="mycert.pem" MACHINE_NAME

+In the above command be sure to change AZURE_SUBSCRIPTION_ID to your subscription ID retrieved from the portal and the MACHINE_NAME with the name you set in script/config.sh.

 You may also want to create a Docker host to act as your "production" server.
 Again, since this is just an example project you could use the same machine as your development machine.
+Though we will use a separate Azure machine:

+$ docker-machine create -d azure --azure-location="Central US" --azure-subscription-id="AZURE_SUBSCRIPTION_ID" --azure-subscription-cert="mycert.pem" MACHINE_NAME

-The names of the Docker hosts are set in the script/config.sh file.
+The names of the Docker hosts used by the scripts are set in the script/config.sh file.
+These should match the machine names used above.
 By default these are tutorialDev, tutorialStage and tutorialProd.
 If you want to use just one or two Docker hosts, or you want to use different names for your machines edit the values in script/config.sh.
 The default values are:

-    - Dev machine: tutorialDev
-    - Staging machine: tutorialStage
-    - Production machine: tutorialProd

-Run the following command for each machine you want to create.
-Be sure to change AZURE_SUBSCRIPTION_ID to your subscription ID retrieved from the portal and the MACHINE_NAME with the name you set in script/config.sh.

-$ docker-machine create -d azure --azure-location="Central US" --azure-subscription-id="AZURE_SUBSCRIPTION_ID" --azure-subscription-cert="mycert.pem" MACHINE_NAME

-Repeat this command for each of the machines you want to use.

 ## Open Ports on Docker Machines ##